Executive Summary

 Introduction

-It is important to note that a healthcare manager needs to be able to analyse a healthcare organization in terms of how well it is meeting its stated mission and objectives.
+It is important to note that a healthcare manager needs to be able to analyze a healthcare organization in terms of how well it is meeting its stated mission and objectives.
 The given case assessment is done on Mater’s business environment in order to identify areas of strengths and weaknesses.
-Mater’s mission: “we serve together to bring God’s mercy to our communities through compassionate, transforming, healing ministries” (Mater, 2020, p.
+Mater’s mission: “We serve together to bring God’s mercy to our communities through compassionate, transforming, healing ministries” (Mater, 2020, p.
 6).
 The organization’s values include striving for excellence, acting with integrity and compassion, and honoring and promoting human life with dignity (Mater, 2020).
 Thus, Mater strongly believes in enabling access to the highest-quality healthcare for all (Mater, 2020).
-The underlying purpose of the given case study is to deliver better value to all stakeholders by applying the principles of best practice leadership, team-building and organizational design in a healthcare setting.
+The underlying purpose of the given case study is to deliver better value to all stakeholders by applying the principles of best practice leadership, team-building, and organizational design in a healthcare setting.
 The emphasis will be put on extensive analysis of the political and policy environment, organizational design and coordination, leadership and teamwork, financial resource utilization, and attitude to and utilization of technology with subsequent recommendations.

 Political and Policy Environment